vzMars/mybooklist-api-old/README.md

 ## Optimizations:

 I would like to add an error handler middleware to the back-end of this application because right now every error-related response that is sent over to the client is just a generic 400 Bad Request response.
 I would like to use an error handler middleware that can handle errors that have different responses.
 For example, if a user was trying to sign up with a username or email that has already been taken it would make sense to respond with a 409 Conflict response, or if a user is trying to log in and they have inputted an incorrect username or password the back-end should respond with a 401 Unauthorized response.
 I would also like to try converting this application from using JavaScript to TypeScript.
-It would also be nice to try using JWTs for authentication instead of using sessions since I have never tried JWTs before.
+It would also be nice to try using JWTs for authentication instead of using sessions because there is also an issue with the application not working properly on IOS/safari because cookies are not cross-domain compatible on those browsers.
+To fix this issue i would have switch to either using a token authenication system (JWTs) or

 ## Lessons Learned: